-HTML consists of almost 100 tags.
+HTML consists of over 100 tags.
 Don't let that put you off though - you will probably find that most of the time, you only use a handful of tags on your web pages.
 Having said that, I highly recommend learning all HTML tags eventually - but we'll get to that later.

 OK, lets look more closely at the example that we created in the previous lesson.

 <!DOCTYPE html> <html> <head> <title>HTML Tutorial Example</title> </head> <body> <p>Less than 5 minutes into this HTML tutorial and I've already created my first homepage!</p> </body> </html>

 The <!DOCTYPE... > declaration tells the browser which version of HTML the document is using.

 The <html> element is the document's root element - it can be thought of as a container that all other tags sit inside (except for the !DOCTYPE declaration).